120 Grams of Protein Vegetarian Meal Plans

 How to Get 120 Grams of Protein Per Day As a Vegetarian

-Studies have shown that 20-30 grams is the “ideal” amount of protein to eat at each meal to promote muscle protein synthesis, and aid in digestion and absorption (1).
-Research has shown that eating more than 40 grams per meal does not have additional benefits, and could just be a waste of money (2).
-Therefore, it’s best to distribute your protein evenly throughout the day – which has been shown to help with an overall higher protein intake (3).
+Studies have found that 20-30 grams is the “ideal” amount of protein to eat at each meal to promote muscle protein synthesis, and aid in digestion and absorption.
+Even further, most of the research shows that eating more than 40 grams of protein per meal does not have additional benefits, and could just be a waste of money.
+Therefore, it’s best to distribute your protein evenly throughout the day – which has been shown to help with an overall higher protein intake.

 The best way to do this is to consume meals with about 20-30 grams of protein, with two snacks consisting of 15 grams of protein each.